-Is A Bar Or Restaurant Responsible When A Drunk Patron Causes A Crash?
+Who is Responsible When a Drunk Patron Causes a Crash?

 When a commercial establishment serves alcohol to obviously drunk patrons who then drive away and cause accidents, that business can be held accountable through a dram shop claim.
 A dram shop case confirms that a waiter, waitress or bartender should have noticed someone’s drunkenness and withheld further servings to that customer.

 A Business Should Not Serve Alcohol To A Visibly Drunk Customer — Or Too Many Drinks In A Short Time

 Bars, restaurants, casinos and other businesses that serve alcohol owe a duty of care to the general public by preventing dangerous actions by drunk customers.
 It is reasonable to assume that anyone in a bar or restaurant may have arrived by car and may leave by car.
 With the widespread knowledge that drunk driving leads to accidents, verification of these actions by employees at bars and restaurants can prove the business did not train them adequately — and thereby put the public at risk.